-New South Wales and Queensland law allow people in certain types of relationships to obtain restrictive orders against others when prescribed preconditions are met.
+Both New South Wales and Queensland law allow for people in certain types of relationships to obtain restrictive orders against others when prescribed preconditions are met.

-In NSW, these orders are called Apprehended Violence Orders (AVO), and in QLD it called Domestic Violence Orders (DVO).
+In New South Wales these orders are called Apprehended Violence Orders (AVO), and in Queensland they are called Domestic Violence Orders (DVO).

-The pain doesn't stop there though.
-Domestic violence offences are now being treated very seriously by courts.
+In both States, periods of actual imprisonment are now routinely imposed for breaches of these orders or offending involving an allegation of domestic violence.
 In New South Wales section 14(4) of the Crimes (Domestic and Personal Violence) Act 2007 states that if you are charged with breaching an Apprehended Violence Order and you are alleged to have used violence when breaching that order, imprisonment must be imposed - regardless of whether or not its your first time before the courts.
 In Queensland, in the case of R v Fairbrother QCA 105 the Court of Appeal has said:

 "Perpetrators of serious acts of domestic violence must know that society will not tolerate such behaviour.
 They can expect the courts to impose significant sentences of imprisonment."

 What these statements mean is that unless the case can be shown as exceptional there is a real possibility that imprisonment will be imposed.

 When faced with this, Michael's approach at is to assiduously look for the feature of the case that pulls it into that category.
 That may be evidence the victim had been violent previously toward the offender, or that the violence alleged cannot be made out on the evidence, or that significant remedial steps have been taken already by the offender.
 This careful examination of the case differentiates Michael McMillan from his competitors, and maximises our client's prospects of avoiding custody.